Home

 If you want to know people's opinion about the product discussed in this video, you can find out more on Asonor page.

-• obesity - Is one of the most common causes of snoring, since excess fat in the neck area reduces the space of the air passage.
+Being overweight is one of the most common causes of snoring, since excess fat in the neck area reduces the space of the air passage.

 Many obese patients show crowded tissues inside the airway, but few doctors pay attention to these airway structures.

-• Hypotonia or muscle weakness - may appear due to aging, allowing the size of the throat to close together and the tongue to fall backward into the airway.
+Hypotonia or muscle weakness may appear due to aging, allowing the size of the throat to close together and the tongue to fall backward into the airway.

-• the abnormal anatomy of your airway can lead to snoring.
+The abnormal anatomy of your airway can lead to snoring.
 If your nose suffered a trauma during an accident, and that wound still exists, your passageway of the nose may be narrower than normal, making it hard for the air to pass by.

 In this video you can see a 3D view of an obstructed posterior nasal airway: